MatthewGreenspun/Automate-Google-Classroom/README.md

    - Uses passport.authenticate method with Google strategy which redirects user to the sign in with google oauth page, where they can select their google accound.
    - Scopes are profile, email, classroom announcements, classroom courses, classroom coursework.
    - Google redirects users to /posts route after user signs in.

+2. /posts
+   - Uses passport.authenticate method to make sure that the user accessing the route is authenticated.
+   - Queries all the information from the Announcements, Short_Answer_Questions, and Multiple_Choice_Questions tables and sends it to the frontend.